AdobeDocs/ffs-lightroom-API/src/pages/guides/apply-xmp/index.md

 ---
-title: How to apply XMP presets
+title: How to Apply XMP Presets Inline
 description: Learn how to apply Lightroom presets inline using XMP contents with Adobe Lightroom API.
 keywords:
   - Adobe Lightroom API